IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 What Is the IRS Audit Process for Businesses?

-The IRS audit process is an official review of a company’s financial records by the IRS to verify accuracy and compliance with federal tax laws.
+The IRS audit process is an official review of a company’s financial records to verify accuracy and compliance with federal tax laws.
 It involves examining tax returns, deductions, income reports, and supporting documentation to ensure that reported information matches IRS and third-party records.

 Why Might Businesses in Great Neck Estates Face an IRS Audit?